boldingd/EclipsePhaseContent/Kainouda2035.md

 ### Long-Range Communications

-The KDC manages the Kainouda Long-Range Communications and Egocasting Consortium — much more commonly called the "Comms Consortium," understandably.
+The KDC manages the Kainouda Long-Range Communications and Egocasting Consortium — much more commonly called either the "Comms Consortium" or the "KCEC," understandably.
 Originally, communication was handled by two an-cap microcorps, the larger of which owned two communications satellites, and the smaller of which owned a third.
 Both satellites orbit between 151km and 153km from the asteroid; they use high-bandwidth microwave and terahertz links to communicate with a network of "ground stations" on the surface of the asteroid.
 The ground stations are attached to each other and to terminals deep within the rock by high-speed superconducting and fiber links.